 She rapidly declined.
 She took her own life in hospital at age 20.

 Each person’s body is different, and there is no one right answer that will apply to everyone.

 Many of our readers report that they were able to better identify their own limits and find the activity levels that worked for them by practicing a technique called pacing.

 Here’s where you can learn about How to Practice Pacing with a Heart Rate Monitor.
 You may also be interested in this video presentation by Dr. Mark Van Ness Expanding Physical Capability in ME/CFS.

 On the other hand, we have also heard from readers who were initially diagnosed with ME or “Chronic Fatigue Syndrome” and later discovered that they had been misdiagnosed and there was a different underlying cause of their symptoms.
 If your symptoms are not being caused by ME, the articles and ideas on this page may not apply to you.

 Before Graded Exercise Therapy, I could read, hold conversations, and walk to the end of my road to shop.

 After Graded Exercise Therapy, I am now unable to get dressed without getting breathless and can no longer read a book!!

 WHAT IS ME?
 DO I HAVE ME?

-If you would like to learn more about ME, you may find it helpful to review the diagnostic information from the International Consensus Criteria for Myalgic Encephalomyelitis included on this page: How Do I Know If I Have ME?
+If you would like to learn more about ME, you may find it helpful to review the diagnostic information from the International Consensus Criteria for Myalgic Encephalomyelitis: How Do I Know If I Have ME?